crusoecloud/crusoe-registry-token-rotator-helm-charts/README.md

 ## Namespace and Credentials Secret (Required for non-CMK clusters)

-On Crusoe Managed Kubernetes (CMK) clusters, both the `crusoe-system` namespace and the `crusoe-credentials` secret are created automatically.
-The cronjob will use the `crusoe-credentials` secret to authenticate to the Crusoe API and will be deployed in `crusoe-system` namespace.
-If you choose to use another namespace for the cronjob, you must manually create the `crusoe-credentials` secret in that namespace.
+On Crusoe Managed Kubernetes (CMK) clusters, both the `crusoe-system` namespace and the `crusoe-secrets` secret are created automatically.
+The cronjob will use the `crusoe-secrets` secret to authenticate to the Crusoe API and will be deployed in `crusoe-system` namespace.
+If you choose to use another namespace for the cronjob, you must manually create the `crusoe-secrets` secret in that namespace.

 **For non-CMK clusters:**
 You must manually create both the namespace and the credentials secret before installing the chart: